STEP 1: Determine if the Institution is Regulated by the Department of Banking

 Check Cashers - Check cashers are not regulated by any state agency at the current time.
 Complaints should be directed to:

 Attorney General of Texas

 Toll Free: (800) 621-0508.

 Complete the Non-Depository Supervision Complaint Form or draft a letter of complaint.
 The complaint should include the name and office location of the entity.
 It should explain the problem in a simple, chronological narrative, making sure to include names and dates.
 Be specific and as brief as possible.
 Make legible photocopies of any documentary evidence which supports your claim and include them with the complaint.
 Do not send originals.

 2601 N. Lamar Blvd.

 Toll free: (877) 276-5554 or e-mail

 If the matter is in litigation or if a court has made a ruling, the Banking Department will not intervene.

-Once your complaint is received, a copy of the complaint and any documentation are sent along with a cover letter from the Special Audits Division to the appropriate contact person for the supervised entity.
+Once your complaint is received, a copy of the complaint and any documentation are sent along with a cover letter from the Non-Depository Supervision Division to the appropriate contact person for the supervised entity.
 The Banking Department allows 30 days from the date the complaint is mailed for the entity to respond.